Shell to start cleaning up 2008 Nigeria oil spills in April, says official

-UPDATE 5-Brent oil rises for 8th day on possible extension to supply cut

-* But Saudis keep supplies to main Asian customers at full volume

-LONDON, March 24 The head of a group helping organise Shell's clean-up efforts in an oil Delta community in Nigeria said on Friday he was hopeful clean-up work after two spills in 2008 could start in April.
+LONDON The head of a group helping organize Shell's clean-up efforts in an oil Delta community in Nigeria said on Friday he was hopeful clean-up work after two spills in 2008 could start in April.

 But progress to clean up the spill has been slow after Shell said members of the community had denied it access in August 2015 when work was set to begin.
 A community representative said they were unhappy with the contractor Shell picked.